Roofing dumpster rental in Pensacola

 Asphalt Shingle Weight and Tonnage Planning

-The three-tab shingle averages 250 pounds a square; architectural laminate runs closer to 400.
-A typical 25-square tear-off lands between three and five tons before underlayment, so the hooklift truck’s weight limit caps the route.
-How does that translate to a 10-yard container?
-It’s why roofing dumpsters route lighter loads with lower side walls to haul it out in one pass without damage.
+The three-tab shingle averages 250 pounds per square; architectural laminate runs closer to 400.
+A 25-square tear-off lands between three and five tons before underlayment, so roofers route it in a hooklift truck with a weight limit that caps at the same figure.
+How does that translate to a 10-yard?
+Expect a full single pickup without bending the haul limit.

-When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—it keeps the material stream clean.
-Pure asphalt tear-offs stay on our standard, simplified residential roofing rental lineup instead.
+When you mix shingle debris with framing or sheathing offcuts, we route that container to our general c&d debris service—not the standard roofing line.
+Keeping these material streams separated helps us maintain efficient processing at the local transfer station.

 Driveway Placement for Roofing Crew Workflow